CPJPRINCE/opex_manifest_generator/README.md

 - ~~Customisable Filtering~~ *Added!*
 - ~~Adjust Accession so the different modes can utilised from Opex.~~ *Added!*
 - ~~Add SourceID as option for use with Auto Class Spreadsheets.~~ *Added!*
 - ~~Allow for multiple Identifier's to be added with Auto Class Spreadsheets.
-Currently only 1 or 2 identifiers can be added at a time, under "Archive_Reference" or "Accesion_Refernce".
+Currently only 1 or 2 identifiers can be added at a time, under "Archive_Reference" or "Accession_Reference".
 These are also tied to be either "code" or "accref".
 An Option needs to be added to allow custom setting of identifier...~~ *Added!*
 - ~~Add an option / make it a default for Metadata XML's to be located in a specified directory rather than in the package.~~ *Added!*
-- Zipping to conform to PAX - Last on the check list; it techincally does...
+- Zipping to conform to PAX - Last on the check list; it technically does...
 - In theory, this tool should be compatible with any system that makes use of the OPEX standard...
 But in theory Communism works, in theory...

 ## Developers